KittyGiraudel/eleventy-plugin-footnotes/README.md

 - `baseClass`: The `baseClass` option is used as the base class for all the other BEM classes (`<base>__ref`, `<base>`, `<base>__title`, `<base>__list`, `<base>__list-item`, `<base>__back-link`).

+- `classes`: Custom class names for each of the rendered elements, in case you don't use BEM or if you already have utility classes that you want to apply.
+This option maps each element's name to its custom class string.
+The following keys can be used in this map:
+  - `container`: class name for the footnotes footer that renders the title and all of the footnotes.
+  - `title`: class name for the title that appears above the footnotes section.
+  - `ref`: class name for the anchor that takes you to the footnote.
+  - `list`: class name for the list that renders the footnotes themselves.
+  - `listItem`: class name for the list items.
+  - `backLink`: class name for the back-link that appears at the end of each footnote.

 These are the default options:

 ```js